evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-More-on-Commands.md.txt

 ## More advanced parsing

-In the last lesson we made a `hit` Command and hit a dragon with it.
+In the [last lesson](./Beginner-Tutorial-Adding-Commands.md) we made a `hit` Command and struck a dragon with it.
 You should have the code from that still around.

 Let's expand our simple `hit` command to accept a little more complex input: